 This type of online survey is aimed at customers, non-customers and key stakeholders in your industry.
 The questions include challenges end-users are facing in the industry, new trends, threats in the industry, awareness of new products, etc. The scope and content covered in this survey can be customized to whatever your needs may be.

 The report often goes viral and becomes a universally shared source of information for current and new potential customers.
 A nice benefit of this survey is to ask respondents if they would like a copy of the survey emailed to them when they take it.
 Collecting emails of non-customer respondents gives you an opportunity to develop sales leads down the road after the report is delivered.

 Brand Attitude, Awareness, and Perception Survey

-Lastly, the brand attitude, awareness, and perception survey is somewhat of a mix between the two studies mentioned.
+Lastly, the brand attitude, awareness, and perception survey are somewhat of a mix between the two studies mentioned.
 Awareness is addressed by asking "when you think of product ABC, which brand comes to mind first?"
-This is also followed-up with an aided awareness question which lists the brands you'd like to inquire on with respondents.
+This is also followed-up with an aided awareness question which lists the brands you'd like to inquire about with respondents.

 Attitude and perception are covered in the next steps of the survey which include questions around word associations as well as positive, neutral, and negative sentiments.
 Additional details are collected to understand what drives brand equity.

 This survey provides a company with higher-level branding and image content to market through infographics, social shares, and blog posts.
 This can all be re-purposed into other marketing materials to improve the ROI of the study over-and-over again.

 Drive Research is a content marketing research company located in Upstate, NY.
 We work with clients across the country on their content marketing and content strategy surveys.
 These surveys collect the data they need from both B2C and B2B audiences to provide them with objective and actionable data that can be integrated into content.

 Questions about an upcoming content marketing survey?
 Contact us at 315-303-2040 or send us an email at info@DriveResearch.com.